Please click here to download the admission document

 The Submissions Package should follow EXACTLY the following guidelines:

 With the exception of the work for the Visual Aptitude Section 4 questions which must be submitted in hard copies (do not submit any other actual two-dimensional or three-dimensional work), please submit all other works as digital files.

 All images of work must be submitted as JPG or PDF files.
-Please check your files to ensure that they load efficiently, at a reasonably fast speed and show the images in best quality.

 Time Based work:

 Time based work such as film, video, sound or performance must be prepared according to the following formats:

 |Videos: .avi, .mov, .mp4, Quicktime

 Please keep your submissions to under 5 minutes.
 This is a requirement.
 Your submission may include multiple clips of different projects within this 5-minute limit (i.e. ‘showreels’).
 Remember: your (applicant’s) role in group projects must be clearly stated or the work will not be reviewed.

 All games, websites, audio works and interactive documentation must be prepared according to the following formats: